LaReiter/LaReiter.github.io/about.md

     <img src="/assets/spgjrgn.png" alt="Spørge Jørgen illustration" width="603" height="733" loading="lazy">
   </figure>
   <div class="about-text">
-    <p>There is a children's book called "Spørge Jørgen" - it is a tale of a boy whose endless questions drove his parents mad. </p>
+    <p>The children's book "Spørge Jørgen" is a tale of a boy whose endless questions drove his parents mad. </p>
     <p>I loved this book as a kid.
 I still love it today.</p>
     <p>"Spørge Jørgen" reminds me that the world is a weird place, and that we should never stop asking questions.</p>
   </div>